Grundmanis/crypto-app/README.md

 Implement functionality in the React application to display the latest prices of the tracked coins.
 Additionally, display a historical list of up to 10 records of prices that have been changed, along with timestamps.
 This data should be fetched from the backend API.

 Technical Requirements:
-Dockerized NodeJS with Typescript for the backend.
-You can choose any Node.js framework, such as AdonisJS, NestJS, etc.
-Choose SQLite, MySQL, or PostgreSQL for the database.
+done -Dockerized NodeJS with Typescript for the backend.
+You can choose any Node.js framework, such as AdonisJS, NestJS, etc. done - Choose SQLite, MySQL, or PostgreSQL for the database.
 Implement the repository and service pattern for database interactions.
 Develop a simple React application for frontend display.
 Utilize the CoinGecko API for fetching cryptocurrency prices.